-This workshop is designed for Lean Six Sigma team leaders and expands upon the skill set taught in the Green Belt certification.
+This Black Belt training workshop is designed for Lean Six Sigma team leaders and expands upon the skill set taught in the Green Belt certification.
 The coursework includes instruction on modules in practical DMAIC applications, Failure Mode Effects Analysis, Advanced Lean, Advanced DOE, SPC for non-normal distributions, Optimization, Scheduling & Sequencing, effective and efficient teamwork strategies, as well as a variety of other tools and analysis methodologies.
 The PhD professors offer practical experience in guiding students through this workshop, assisting with the attendee case-study assignments.

 Training accredited by Thayer School of Engineering at Dartmouth: